Relative font sizes and inheritance

 Step 1 – applying font-size to the body element

-First of all, you can set the font-size on the body element using a percentage value.
+First of all, you can set the font-size on the body element.
+This can be done using a variety of methods, but the two safest are percentage or em units.

-You should also avoid using pixels as older versions of Internet Explorer do not allow pixel-defined fonts to be increased or decreased in size by the user.
+Ideally, you should avoid using pixels as older versions of Internet Explorer do not allow pixel-defined fonts to be increased or decreased in size by the user.

 Step 2 – applying line-height to the body element